Filters

 The Prefix filter checks if a string property starts with a specified prefix.

-Prefix filter results based on whether the (text) property starts with the provided value.
+Prefix filter results based on whether the property starts with the provided value.
+When the property is a list, the list starts with the provided values.

 Parameters